kaunjovi/kaunjovi.github.io/_posts/2016-03-06-angularjs.md

 ## Why routing
   - If you want to navigate to different pages in your application, but you also want the application to be a SPA (Single Page Application), with no page reloading, you can use the ngRoute module.
-  - With the $routeProvider you can define what page to display when a user clicks a link.
+  - Change content of the page on click of a link.
+  - Without reloading.
+Yahooooo.

 ## Vanilla HTML.
 No template.
   - Create HTML.
 Add angular.js and angular-route.js.